 How long will the work take?

 The work will begin on a Monday and will take seven to ten working days to complete (up to two weeks).
 If any other work needs doing, this may mean your kitchen takes longer to complete.
-The contractors often work at several properties at the same time, so please don’t worry if they are not at your property all the time.

 What happens during the work?